andersoxie/peerjs-server-eiffel/README.md

 - Only authentication with github.
 - One need to give an id from the client.

-Impelmentaion use
-- path /apptestest
+The server is built and tested with Eiffel version 19.05

 Update ws.ini to your server configuration

-Update github.ini according to the description in the file
+Update github.ini according to the description in the file.
+In the Eiffel code the callback path is set to login_with_github_callback.
+If you chose somehting else then update the code and rebuild it.

+Start the server and then navigate to https://your.server/chat